What are the 10 books that every well educated person should read? It all depends on the definition of ‘well educated’.

 I looked around the Internet for some ideas.
 Most of the lists I found are dominated by novels, and even more by recent novels.
 There is this list from The Independent, from Powells, and from Publishers Weekly.
 HuffPo has this list, but it only has one book beyond classical antiquity, and nothing more recent than Shakespeare’s The Tempest.
 I also found this clever word cloud, but overwhelmingly, the books are novels, and mostly from the past few decades (unfortunately, the click-through on the page to the larger image doesn’t work).

 Previously I invited friends to contribute below, and on my facebook page.
-I’d like to offer my own thoughts now, but feel free to weigh in with the books you think are important, below.
+I’d like to offer my own thoughts on the 10 books the well educated person should read, but feel free to weigh in with the books you think are important, below.

-In effect, knowledge is a static thing, a badge that marks your place in a hierarchy; the gentleman should know how to eat a pear with a knife and fork; he should wear bespoke suits; he should know how to shoot, and ride, to fence, and to dance.
-And he should have been educated in the finest schools, which teach little of practical value.
+In this approach knowledge becomes a static thing, a badge that marks your place in a hierarchy; the gentleman should know how to eat a pear with a knife and fork; he should wear bespoke suits; he should know how to shoot, to ride, to fence, and to dance.
+And the proof that he is well educated is that he has matriculated from the finest schools, which teach little of practical value.

-- The dominant writer of one’s language (in English, Shakespeare).
+- A book of major works of the dominant writer of one’s language (in English, Shakespeare).

 - The dominant religious text of one’s culture (in the West, the Bible).